How PingPuffin's Monitoring System Works

 - ✅ Testing new monitor configuration

-- ✅ Instant status check without waiting for cron
+- ✅ Instant status check without waiting for the next automatic check

 - ✅ Debugging connection problems